Charlie Sanabria Mechanical Engineer and Material Scientist CV

 My carreer mission statement

-I believe science is absolutely necessary for the advancement of humankind, and I’m passionately driven towards initiatives that expand its capabilities.
-Throughout my career, I have consciously involved myself in major scientific R&D projects such as ITER, the Large Hadron Collider, and most recently SPARC—acquiring skills that range from hands on labor, to experimental design, systems engineering and project management.
-My career goal is to keep acquiring whatever skills necessary to render myself useful in scientific projects aimed to improve human conditions and accelerate the future.
-Additionally, I’m always on the lookout to disseminate and popularize science & technology through writings, seminars, social media, etc.
+I believe science is fundamental to the prosperity of humankind, and I’m passionately driven towards initiatives that expand our scientific capabilities.
+Throughout my career, I have consciously involved myself in major projects such as ITER, the Large Hadron Collider, and most recently SPARC—acquiring a wide range of skills that include hands on work, experimental design, large system tests, project management, as well as a host of multidisciplinary experimental and analytical tools for superconducting magnet development.
+My career goal is to keep acquiring whatever skills necessary to render myself useful to large-scale scientific projects aimed at improving our human condition and accelerating the future of fusion energy.

 back to top